TRAC (programming language): Language description

 also called a string processing language.

 Because of this the only data type available is a string of characters.
 Numbers are strings of digits, with integer arithmetic (without specific limits on maximum values) being provided through built-in ("primitive") functions which operate on their string representation.
 Arguably, one aspect of its completeness is that the concept of an error is limited to events like lack of file space and requesting expansion of a string longer than the interpreter's working storage; what would in many languages be described as illegal operations are dealt with in TRAC by defining a result (often a null string) for every possible combination of a function's argument strings.

 TRAC is, like APL or LISP, an expression oriented language (in contrast to more typical procedure-oriented languages) but, unlike APL, it completely lacks operators.
 In most respects, it is a case of pure functional programming.
 It has, in common with LISP, a syntax that generally involves the presence of many levels of nested parentheses.

 TRAC is homoiconic: that is, a TRAC program can be represented and manipulated within the TRAC language itself.

 The emphasis on strings as the single data type is so strong that TRAC provides mechanisms for handling the language's own syntactic characters either in their syntactic roles or like any other character, and self-modifying code has more the feel of a natural consequence of typical TRAC programming techniques than of being a special feature.

 The main inspiration for TRAC came from three papers by Douglas McIlroy.

 Intellectual property

 Mooers trademarked the name TRAC in an effort to maintain his control over the definition of the language, an unusual and pioneering action at the time.
-At one point, he brought an intellectual property infringement suit against DEC, alleging that a contract to deliver a mini-computer with a TRAC interpreter violated his rights.
+At one point, he brought an intellectual property infringement suit against Digital Equipment Corporation (DEC), alleging that a contract to deliver a mini-computer with a TRAC interpreter violated his rights.
 "The first issue of Dr. Dobb's Journal, one of the early publications in the personal computer field, has a vitriolic editorial against Mooers and his rapacity in trying to charge people for his computing language."

 The name has since been used several times for unrelated information technology projects, including a current open source project management system called Trac.